rtbrick/bngblaster/docs/_sources/reports.rst.txt

+.. _reports:

 Reports
 =======

-The BNG Blaster can generate detailed result reports at the end of the test execution.
+The BNG Blaster can generate detailed reports at the end of the test execution.

 Session Setup Rate